becooper/ProgrammingAssignment3/codebook.md

 As specified in the original data (README.txt), the experiment collected measurements every 0.02 seconds, or at a frequency of 50 Hz.

-Time domain measurements: 0.02 seconds per sample Frequency domain measurements: 50 Hz (50 samples per second)
+Time domain measurements: 0.02 seconds per sample <br>
+Frequency domain measurements: 50 Hz (50 samples per second)

 Additional background is available in the README.txt file of the original data.
 For example, the experimenters processed the raw sensor measurements within a 128-sample (2.56-sec) sliding window with 50% overlap.
 They removed noise but did not mention any details.